supportREALteachers.org

 • Enthusiasm: Be excited in your lessons and "sell" the content to the students.
 If you're not interested in the content, your students will not be either.

-• Environment: Create a print rich environment (example bulletin boards from social media and PECentral) and find ways to highlight student work and achievements.
+• Environment: Create a print rich environment (example bulletin boards from PECentral) and find ways to highlight student work and achievements.
 For example, have a place on the wall where students can sign their name after each achievement is attained (can be a personal goal or class goal).
 The more achievements, the more times the students can sign their names.
 This inclusive strategy allows all students to be recognized without singling out high and low performers.

 • Growth Mindset: Foster the belief that abilities are not fixed and that failures are opportunities for growth.